Leigh syndrome: X-linked Leigh syndrome

 Leigh syndrome can also be caused by deficiency of the pyruvate dehydrogenase complex (PDHC), the x-linked gene being PDHA1.
 In general, there are two major presentations of PDH deficiency, metabolic and neurologic, which occur at equal frequency.
 The metabolic form presents as severe lactic acidosis in the newborn period, and many die as newborns.
-Patients with the neurologic presentation are hypotonic (low muscle tone), feed poorly, lethargic, and develop seizures, mental retardation, microcephaly, blindness and spasticity secondary to contractures.
+Patients with the neurologic presentation are hypotonic (low muscle tone), feed poorly, lethargic, and develop seizures, intellectual disability, microcephaly, blindness and spasticity secondary to contractures.
 "Between these two extremes, there is a continuous spectrum of intermediate forms...A number of patients with primarily neurological symptoms fit into the category of Leigh's syndrome."

 X-linked recessive Leigh syndrome affects male children far more often than female children because they only have one copy of the X chromosome.
 Female children would need two copies of the faulty gene to be affected by X-linked Leigh syndrome.